student-to-software-engineer/student-to-software-engineer/docs/1-introduction/3-building-context-and-skills-is-what-matters.md

 A computer scientist who doesn't know the components of a software is like:

 - a mechanic who doesn't know what an engine is
-- a doctor who doesn't know the parts of the human
+- a doctor who doesn't know what your lungs are or your heart does
-- a chef who doesn't know what ingredients exist
+- a chef who uses salt instead of sugar in a dessert

 Why would you want to hire a **software engineer who doesn't know how to build software?**